dikortis/LetsTalkETC/Episodes/Episode_13.md

 so that's when we started thinking about
 Stan free and that time speaking meet
 2014 mid-2014 maybe end of 2014 and Lee
-Stanford we wanted to focus on the non on the use not related directly with the currency of the blocks and technology and that's why we created Stamper and at stamp ring what we do is extremely simple we just use public blockchains so both bitcoin an etherion classic to generate proof of existence and integrity and also ownership for any kind of data sets so files documents pictures etc
+Stanford we wanted to focus
+on the use not related directly with the currency of the blocks and technology and that's why we created Stamper and at stamp ring what we do is extremely simple we just use public blockchains so both bitcoin an ethereum classic to generate proof of existence and integrity and also ownership for any kind of data sets so files documents pictures ETC

 **Christian Seberino:**
-yeah now I was going to I
+yes now I was going to I
 before the interview I was planning to ask you how you were so advanced what I mean is so my impression is people are